wp-plugins/ajax-event-calendar/readme.txt

 == Frequently Asked Questions ==

-= I would like to add a language to the supported list = Send translations to plugins@eranmiller.com and I will package them in future releases of the plugin

-= What capabilities does this plugin include and how can I assign them to a role? = The plugin comes with a custom role called Calendar Contributor (which allows assigned users to add, edit and delete their own calendar events).
-For more options install the [Capability Manager](http://wordpress.org/extend/plugins/capsman/) plugin and the following plugin capabilities to roles as desired:

-aec_add_events: allows a user to add, edit and delete their own calendar events

-aec_manage_events: allows a user to add, edit and delete all calendar events

-aec_manage_calendar: allows a user to modify calendar settings, control which event fields to display and require, modify categories, and view the activity report
+= I've installed the plugin but the Calendar option does not appear in the Administrative menu (under Comments) = The issue is likely caused when more than [two menu items attempt to inhabit the same menu position](http://core.trac.wordpress.org/ticket/15595).
+To resolve this problem:

+Edit the ajax-event-calendar.php file. -- Search for the text "add_menu_page('Ajax Event Calendar'". -- Increment the number at the end of the line by one (initially set to 30). -- Save the file.  -- Refresh the browser window. -- Repeat until the Calendar option appears in the admin menu.

-= I upgraded the plugin to 0.9.6 and the front-end calendar no longer appears = To accommodate a wider range of themes, the front-end calendar installation, as of this version, depends on a shortcode - see the [Installation tab](http://wordpress.org/extend/plugins/ajax-event-calendar/installation/) for details.
+= I upgraded the plugin to version 0.9.6 and the front-end calendar dissappeared = As of version 0.9.6, to accommodate the widest range of display options, the front-end calendar display was altered and is now triggered by the inclusion of the "[calendar]" shortcode in either a page or a post.
+See the [installation tab](http://wordpress.org/extend/plugins/ajax-event-calendar/installation/) for details.

-= I upgraded the plugin and the calendar no longer appears = Go to the Calendar Options page in the Settings menu and if none of the checkboxes are selected, select **Reset Settings** and click **Save Settings**.
-If the calendar still does not appear, please post the issue in the [Support Forum](http://wordpress.org/tags/ajax-event-calendar?forum_id=10 "forum") and include your URL for troubleshooting purposes.
+= I upgraded the plugin and the calendar no longer appears = Go to the Calendar Options page in the Settings menu and if you don't have access to the page or none of the checkboxes are selected, select **Reset Settings** and click **Save Settings**.
+If the calendar still does not appear, please post the issue in the [Support Forum](http://wordpress.org/tags/ajax-event-calendar?forum_id=10 "forum") be sure to include your URL in the description.

 = How do I manage (add, edit, delete) events? =
-As with Google Calendars, to add an event, simply click on a date in the administrative calendar view.
+As with Google Calendar: to add an event, in the administrative calendar page click on a date (or range of dates) in the month view, or click on a half-hour (or range of hours) timeslot in the week view.
 Only users assigned the aec_add_events capability can edit and delete events they create.
 Users assigned the aec_manage_events capability can edit and delete all events.

 = How do I manage (add, edit, delete) categories? =
-To add a category, simply enter the desired category name in the input field, select a background color and click Add.
+To add a category, simply enter the desired category name in the input field, select a background color via the colorpicker or enter the hex value in the field provided, then click Add.
 Only users assigned the aec_manage_calendar capability can manage categories.

 = How does the calendar filter work? =
-The filter appears only when more than one event category has been created.
+The filter appears on the front-end Calendar when more than one event category has been created.

-= The calendar won't let me create events prior to the current date = By default, event creation is restricted to "Enforce event creation between 30 minutes and one year from the current time".
-To remove this restriction, uncheck the "Enforce event creation..." checkbox in the Settings menu, under the Calendar sub-menu.

 = What does this plugin remove when deleted? =
-The event and category databases, calendar contributor role, plugin capabilities, plugin options and widget settings are permanently removed.
+The event and category databases, calendar contributor role, plugin capabilities, plugin options and widget settings are **permanently removed**.

-= What happens to user events when they are deleted? = All events associated with a deleted user are permanently deleted.
+= What happens to user events when they are deleted? = All events associated with a deleted user are **permanently deleted**.

 = What happens to events associated with a deleted category? = All events associated with a deleted category are re-assigned to the primary category type.

+= What capabilities does this plugin include and how can I assign them to a role? = The plugin comes with a custom role called Calendar Contributor (which allows assigned users to add, edit and delete their own calendar events).
+For more options install the [Capability Manager](http://wordpress.org/extend/plugins/capsman/) plugin and the following plugin capabilities to roles as desired:

+**aec_add_events**: allows a user to add, edit and delete their own calendar events **aec_manage_events**: allows a user to add, edit and delete all calendar events **aec_manage_calendar**: allows a user to modify calendar settings, control which event fields to display and require, modify categories, and view the activity report

+= I would like to add a language to the supported list = Send translations to plugins@eranmiller.com and I will package them in future releases of the plugin

 == Screenshots ==

-1. Frontend Calendar Setup
+1. Front-end Calendar Setup
 2. Plugin Options, in the Settings Menu
 3. New User Role
 4. New Event field in Users table
 5. Two New Widgets: Upcoming Events and Calendar Contributors
-6. Backend Calendar Administration
+6. Back-end Calendar Administration
 7. Category Administration
 8. Activity Report
 9. Event Detail Input Form
 10. Growl Notifications
 11. Plugin uses built-in WordPress Date/Time localization and day of week setting
-12. Frontend Calendar View with Upcoming Events and Calendar Contributors Widgets
+12. Front-end Calendar View with Upcoming Events and Calendar Contributors Widgets
-13. Frontend Events Detail View
+13. Front-end Events Detail View

 == Other Notes ==